 In addition to cookies, the policy should outline other types of tracking technologies that may be used by your site — such as web beacons and pixel tags.

-To learn more about the various laws governing cookie use, check out our guide to website cookies.
+To learn more about the various laws governing cookie use, check out our What are Cookies guide.

 A comprehensive cookies policy will contain the following key parts: